w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 - Working in high-dimensional spaces can be undesirable for many reasons
 - Raw data are often sparse as a consequence of the curse of dimensionality
-- Dimensionality reduction can be used for noise reduction, data visualization, cluster analysis, or as an intermediate step to facilitate other analyses
+- Dimensionality reduction can be used for noise reduction, data visualization, cluster analysis, or to facilitate other analyses

 The main approaches can also be divided into *feature selection* and *feature extraction*.

-# Feature engineering

-Feature engineering, in data science, refers to manipulation — addition, deletion, combination, mutation — of your data set to improve machine learning model training, leading to better performance and greater accuracy.

 # Feature selection